NomicFoundation/hardhat/.changeset/shaggy-hornets-exercise.md

 "hardhat": patch
 ---

-Added support for using the .cts file extension in the Hardhat configuration file
+Added support for using ESM modules with TypeScript